FutureAdLabs/fsm/README.md

 A small but significant refactor of FSM was required in order to increase the flexibility in order to deal with edge cases and ensure predictable behaviour, in preparation for the creation of a new Studio product harnessing a new programmatically generated json structure (cyan-json).
 An instance of FSM was previously constructed with 3 props; new FSM(states(triggers), transitions, entries).

-First of all "states" was renamed to "triggers" to better describe their use, and the underlying logic tweaked to allow for passing of state events, or the state names themselves.
+First of all "states" was renamed to "triggers" and "entries" renamed to "states" to better describe their use, and the underlying logic tweaked to allow for passing of state events, or the state names themselves.

 Secondly the "transitions" object was merged with entries and made specific to a single state in the form of hooks (onEnter, onExit), rather than being a function that is called when navigating between two states.